 Telegraf - Debian installation

 We'll use Telegraf to gather the actual metrics themselves and feed them into InfluxDB.
-Installation of Telegraf on Debian couldn't be simpler.
+Installation of Telegraf on Debian takes a few steps.

 Once Telegraf is installed you'll need to configure it using